Sapo-biz/IMPORTANT-AutoExtractMedicalsV1/README.md

 - **Summarization & Alerts:** Use AI models to generate clinical summaries and real-time alerts.

 ## License
-MIT License
+No License.

 ## Contact
-For questions or collaboration, please contact Jason Ho.
+For questions or collaboration, please contact Jason He.
+Version two is coming soon!